|

 But while Lübeck's dance of death has perished, it is still possible to visit Tallinn, the capital of Estonia, and see the seven meters long remains of a painting that has been very much like the dance in Lübeck, both concerning picture and text.
 There have been many theories about the relationship between these two paintings: were they painted by the same master?
 Or even if the painting in Tallinn is what remains of the painting in Lübeck?

-Originally this site was dedicated to the dance in Lübeck, and with 156 pages (and 186 in the Danish version) this painting is still a heavyweight.
-To make this great amount of material accessbile I have tried to organize it into 5 groups with a little "odd ends":
+Originally the entire site was dedicated to the dance in Lübeck, and with more than 200 pages this painting is still a heavyweight.
+To make this great amount of material accessible I have tried to organize it into 5 groups and a few "odd ends":

 The original painting is normally attributed to Bernd Notke, so he gets his own little section.

 The posteriority has not been kind to Wortmanns "cloying" painting and Schlotts "boring" text.
 Nevertheless there's nothing that indicate that the painting's fame should have vaned during the last 241 year.
 The German text is accompanied by a loose English translation published by Thomas Nugent in 1768.
-The Danish version of this section contains a translation from 1738 entitled »Den Lybekske Dødning-dantz«.
+The Danish version of this section instead contains a translation from 1738 entitled »Den Lybekske Dødning-dantz«.

 These books and the woodblocks were sold and brought to Copenhagen, and around 1550 a Danish version of these two books was published with the same woodcuts.

 The only existing exemplar of Copenhagen's Dance of Death is in a bad condition, and several pages are missing.
-Fortunately there's a later edition named Dødedantz, which doesn't have any pictures, but contain the same text.
+Fortunately there's a later edition named Dødedantz, which doesn't have any pictures, but contains the same text.
 Thus, by combining the text from Dødedantz and the woodcuts from the Lubeckian books it is possible to complete Copenhagen's Dance of Death.
 For unknown reasons, Dødedantz has been unknown for centuries so it is on these pages that the restored Copenhagen's Dance of Death. gets its first re-premiere in years.

 And then a few "odd ends":